24 Hours of Le Mans: Traditions and unique rules

 Although it has been a part of the World Sportscar Championship for most of its existence, the race has had different regulations for safety and competition reasons partly due to its length.
 For many decades, cars had to run at least an hour into the race before they could refill fluids for the car, such as oil or coolant, except for fuel.
 This was an attempt by the ACO to help increase efficiency and reliability.
 Those who could not last the first hour without replacing lost fluids risked disqualification.

 Another rule unique to Le Mans is that cars must be switched off while refueling in the pits.
-Not only is this safer and less of a fire hazard, but it is also another test of reliability, as cars with the guaranteed ability to restart many times under race conditions are harder to make.
+Not only is this safer and less of a fire hazard, but it is also another test of reliability, demanding a guaranteed ability to restart many times under race conditions.
 Another element of this rule is that mechanics are not allowed to work on the car while it is being refuelled (other than helping a driver in or out of the car), which has led teams to adapt innovative ways to decrease the time of these lengthy pit stops.
 Drivers can get out of the car and be replaced by another driver during refuelling.
 Those rules are also applied in the FIA World Endurance Championship.

 There are various long-standing traditions at Le Mans, including the waving of the French tricolor to start the race.
-This is usually followed by a fly-over featuring jets trailing blue, white, and red smoke.
+This is usually preceded by a fly-over featuring jets trailing blue, white, and red smoke.
 A similar flag tradition is track marshals waving safety flags during the race's final lap, congratulating the winners and other finishers.